-3.1.4 Choosing the IP Address and related Parameters
+3.1.1 Choosing the IP Address and related Parameters

-Before you can use the Ethernet port, the controller must be configured with network parameters, including IP address, network mask, and the default gateway.
+Before you can use the Ethernet ports, the controller must be configured with network parameters for the Primary IP subnet, including IP address, network mask, and the default gateway.
+The module also allows you to set the IP parameters for a second Alternate subnet if you wish (see Appendix C Ethernet Port Operation) for more information).
 If you already have a network installed, you should contact your network administrator to determine the values to be used.
 See APPENDIX B: IP ADDRESS INFORMATION for more information on choosing an IP address.
-See Section 3.2.8 and Section 3.2.9 for information on setting the network parameters.
+See Section 3.2.8 and for information on setting the network parameters.

-3.1.5 Power Requirements
+3.1.2 Power Requirements

-The Janus controller consumes 10 watts of +5 VDC power.
-To calculate the total power required for the base, you need to add the power requirements for the other modules you will install in the base.
+The JACP module consumes 7 watts of +5 VDC power.
+To calculate the total power required for the base, you need to add the power requirements for the controller and other modules you will install in the base.